 Qasid Partner Program housing

-Listed below are the Partner Programs we expect to be with us for the 2017 fall term.
+Listed below are the Partner Programs we expect to be with us for the 2018 winter term.
 Continuing students in Partner Programs not listed below who are attending the present or prior terms will maintain their current housing form arrangements.

 Otherwise, for Partner Program students newly joining us, those participating with groups in the first list must submit a housing form, while those in the second list should not submit one.
 If you have any questions about your housing form obligation, please contact firstname.lastname@example.org.